Northern Spain Road Trip: Sights & Map

 - Northern Spain Road Trip 7 Days: Bilbao (2 days) → San Sebastián (2 days) → Biarritz (1 day) → Bordeaux (2 days).
 Pure highlights, perfect for beginners.

-- Road trip through Northern Spain, 10 days: Same route plus Zumaia Flysch Coast (1 day), Getaria (1 day) and Saint-Émilion (1 day).
+- 10-day road trip through Northern Spain: Same route plus Zumaia Flysch Coast (1 day), Getaria (1 day), and Saint-Émilion (1 day).
 The sweet spot for most travelers.

-- Round trip Northern Spain 14 days: Plus 3 days in Asturias (Picos de Europa) to the west and 1 day in the Médoc wine region north of Bordeaux.
+- 14-day tour of Northern Spain: Plus 3 days in Asturias (Picos de Europa) in the west and 1 day in the Médoc wine region north of Bordeaux.
 For nature lovers and wine enthusiasts.

-Getting to Northern Spain from Germany: The shortest route leads via Paris and the French Atlantic coast – 1,600 km from Frankfurt to Bilbao, approximately 16 hours of driving time.
-I recommend a stopover in Tours or Bordeaux itself, This directly marks the start of the second part of the journey.
-Toll fees in France for motorhomes up to 3.5 tons (Class 2) are approximately €110–140 one way.
-For campervans over 3.5 tons, the costs are significantly higher – in this case, the toll-free national roads through the Auvergne region are a better option.
+Traveling to Northern Spain from Germany: The shortest route leads via Paris and the French Atlantic coast – 1,600 km from Frankfurt to Bilbao, approximately 16 hours of driving time.
+I recommend a stopover in Tours or Bordeaux itself, which directly marks the start of the second part of the journey.
+Toll fees in France for motorhomes up to 3.5 t (Class 2): approximately €110–140 one way.
+For campervans over 3.5 t, the costs are significantly higher – in this case, the toll-free national roads through the Auvergne region are a better option.

 Bilbao sights: Guggenheim, pintxos and Basque culture

-Bilbao It is one of the greatest comeback stories in European urban development.
-Once a gray industrial city with a dying shipbuilding and steel industry in the 1990s, it is now one of Europe's most exciting urban destinations.
+Bilbao is one of the greatest comeback stories in European urban development.
+Once a drab industrial city with a dying shipbuilding and steel industry in the 1990s, it is now one of Europe's most exciting urban destinations.
 The turning point: the Guggenheim Museum Bilbao, which opened in 1997 and immediately became a symbol of the city.
-Frank Gehry's curved titanium building is one of the most important buildings of contemporary architecture and attracts over 1.2 million visitors to the city annually.
+Frank Gehry's sweeping titanium structure is one of the most important buildings of contemporary architecture and attracts over 1.2 million visitors to the city every year.

-Guggenheim Museum Bilbao in detail: Admission is €16 (adults), free for children under 12, €9 concessions.
-The architecture can also be fully appreciated from the outside – the most spectacular photos are taken at 8:30 in the morning when the sun bathes the titanium panels in a pinkish-gold glow.
-Behind the museum stands Jeff Koons' giant flower puppy.
-Puppy, in front of it Louise Bourgeois' bronze spider Mom – Perfect Instagram spots with no entrance fee.
-Inside: the permanent exhibition showcases the world's largest collection of Richard Serra's massive steel sculptures, along with rotating special exhibitions ranging from Kandinsky to Chagall.
+Guggenheim Museum Bilbao in detail: Admission €16 (adults), free for children under 12, €9 concessions.
+The architecture can be fully appreciated from the outside – the most spectacular photos are taken at 8:30 in the morning when the sun bathes the titanium panels in a pinkish-gold glow.
+Behind the museum stands Jeff Koons's giant flower puppy, Puppy, and in front, Louise Bourgeois' bronze spider, Maman – perfect Instagram spots without an entrance fee.
+Inside: the permanent collection showcases the world's largest collection of Richard Serra's massive steel sculptures, along with rotating special exhibitions ranging from Kandinsky to Chagall.

-Casco Viejo – The Old Town of Bilbao: On the other side of the Nervión River lies the old town with its heart, the Plaza Nueva.
-This is where the pintxos scene thrives.
-My top bars in Plaza Nueva: Gure Toki (creative pintxos from €3), El Globo (Classic), Sorginzulo (Small menu, but every pintxo is a success).
-2-3 pintxos per bar, each with a glass.
-Txakoli (Basque crisp white wine) – typical price: €10–15 per bar, bar hopping: €35–45 per person.
-In the evenings, Plaza Nueva becomes the meeting place for the whole city.
+Casco Viejo – Bilbao's Old Town: On the other side of the Nervión River lies the Old Town with its heart, the Plaza Nueva.
+Here, the pintxos scene pulsates.
+My top bars in the Plaza Nueva: Gure Toki (creative pintxos from €3), El Globo (classics), Sorginzulo (small menu, but every pintxo is excellent).
+Two to three pintxos per bar with a glass of Txakoli (a crisp Basque white wine) – typical price: €10–15 per bar; hopping through three bars: €35–45 per person.
+In the evenings, the Plaza Nueva becomes the meeting place for the whole city.

-Other Bilbao attractions: The Zubizuri Bridge (Santiago Calatrava, 1997) is a pedestrian walkway in the shape of a white sail.
-The Artxanda Funicular (€2.20 one way) takes you to the local mountain with panoramic views over the city – best time: sunset.
-Santiago Cathedral The old town is a stop on the Way of St. James.
-For modern architecture: the subway stations of Norman Foster (The locals affectionately call the entrances Fosteritos) and the Iberdrola Tower by César Pelli.
+Other Bilbao sights: The Zubizuri Bridge (Santiago Calatrava, 1997) is a pedestrian walkway shaped like a white sail.
+The Artxanda Funicular (€2.20 one way) takes you to the top of the mountain with panoramic views over the city – best time: sunset.
+Santiago Cathedral in the old town is a stop on the Camino de Santiago pilgrimage route.
+For modern architecture: the metro stations by Norman Foster (locals affectionately call the entrances Fosteritos) and the Iberdrola Tower by César Pelli.

 Campervan pitches in Bilbao – Top 3:

-- Área Sopelana: Free of charge, directly on Sopelana beach, metro connection (20 minutes to Bilbao city center).
+- Área Sopelana: Free of charge, directly on Sopelana beach, metro connection (20 minutes to the center of Bilbao).
 Maximum stay 48 hours.

-- Camping Sopelana: €28/night, premium amenities, pool, same location as Área.
+- Camping Sopelana: €28/night, premium facilities, pool, same location as Área.

 - Camping Arrien: €25/night, quieter in the hinterland, hiking trails right at the door, 35 minutes by car to the city.

-Hidden gem near Bilbao: The San Juan de Gaztelugatxe (30 km east of the city) – a small hermitage on a rocky island, connected by a stone bridge with 241 steps.
-Game of Thrones fans will recognize the location as Dragonstone Island.
+A hidden gem near Bilbao: San Juan de Gaztelugatxe (30 km east of the city) – a small hermitage on a rocky island, connected by a stone bridge with 241 steps.
+Game of Thrones fans will recognize it as Dragonstone Island.
 Starting point: San Pelayo parking lot, then a 35-minute hike.
 Access is limited; book your ticket online in advance (free, but mandatory).

 San Sebastián: Culinary capital of Spain and perfect beach

-San Sebastián (in Basque: Donostia) is considered by gourmets to be the culinary capital of Spain – and after Tokyo, the city with the most Michelin stars per capita worldwide.
+San Sebastián (Donostia in Basque) is considered by gourmets to be the culinary capital of Spain – and, after Tokyo, the city with the most Michelin stars per capita in the world.
 Over 16 stars for just 186,000 inhabitants.
-At the same time, Donostia is one of the most beautiful beach cities in Europe, with its iconic, shell-shaped harbor.
-La Concha Bay, framed by two green hills.
-A dream for travelers who want to combine gourmet cuisine and relaxation.
+At the same time, Donostia is one of the most beautiful beach cities in Europe, with the iconic, shell-shaped La Concha Bay, framed by two verdant hills.
+A dream for travelers who want to combine gourmet dining and relaxation.

-La Concha – The beach of San Sebastián: The Playa de la Concha It's 1,350 meters long, gently sloping, perfect for families.
-It's busy in summer, but never overcrowded – the beach is large enough.
-My favorite spot for photos: the wrought-iron railing on the western section of the promenade, behind which the town rises with its elegant Belle Époque architecture.
-At the western end of the bay...
-Ondarreta a quieter beach with the famous sculpture ensemble El Peine del Viento (Wind Comb) by Eduardo Chillida.
+La Concha – San Sebastián's beach: Playa de la Concha is 1,350 meters long, gently sloping, and perfect for families.
+While it's lively in the summer, it's never overcrowded – the beach is spacious enough.
+My favorite spot for photos is the wrought-iron railing along the western section of the promenade, beyond which the city rises with its elegant Belle Époque architecture.
+At the western end of the bay lies Ondarreta, a quieter beach featuring the famous sculpture ensemble El Peine del Viento (The Comb of the Wind) by Eduardo Chillida.

 - La Cuchara de San Telmo: Traditional braised pintxos, braised beef cheeks, and mushroom risotto are iconic. €3.50–€6 per pintxo.

-- Bar Zeruko: Avant-garde cuisine, molecular techniques, spectacular presentation.
+- Avant-garde cuisine, molecular techniques, spectacular presentation.
 From €4 per pintxo, but the creativity is unparalleled.

 - Borda Berri: Honest Basque cuisine, Carrilleras (pork cheeks) are among the best in Spain.